godaddy/kibana4-backup/README.md

     -e, --environment <env>         The environment you want to target.
 Alphanumeric only, including dashes and underscores; no whitespace.
 Default is "default"
     -c, --commit-message <message>  Commit message to use when changes are made.
 Default is "Backing up %i in %e", where %i is the index and %e is the environment.
     -i, --index <name>              The name of the elasticsearch index you are using for kibana.
-Default ".kibana"
+Default ".kibana" -o, --restore-sha1 <sha1>       Deploy all backup files at the provided git sha1.
+Useful for restoring kibana to a previous state.
+    -x, --clean                     This will remove the clone directory and force a re-clone.
 ```

 # Other Stuff